Food itinerary: Mile End

 What to order: Le Remix.

 Sticky, melt-in-your-mouth, light and fluffy, deliciously iced, topped with yummy sprinklings … there are endless ways to describe Bernie’s doughnuts.
-Tell all your friends about this little gourmet go-to, which opened on the corner of Clark and Bernard in the spring of 2021.
+Tell all your friends about this little gourmet go-to, which opened on the corner of Clark and Bernard a few years ago.
+Don’t be deterred by the weekend line-up to get in: it may be long, but it goes by fast!

-What to order: Butterblume: a bottle of natural wine and/or cider with some homemade goodies.
-Pastel Rita: Watermelon milk and/or a glass of natural wine.
+What to order: Butterblume: a slice of cake (the BEST); a bottle of natural wine and/or cider with some homemade goodies.
+Pastel Rita: Watermelon milk and/or a glass of natural wine to sip in the sunshine.